 mmWave 5G success sets the stage for big benefits

-The first commercial 5G services are already here and the coming years will see launches all over the world.
-A new report looks for the first time at the socio-economic impact of millimetre wave (mmWave) 5G across industries and continents.
+The first commercial 5G services are already here and the coming years will see more launches all over the world.
+Access to mmWaves is a must for the future potential of 5G, and the ability for innovative services to improve the lives of billions.
+Two new reports examine the socio-economic impact of mmWave 5G in detail for the first time.

-The integration of the technology into our lives and work has the potential to impact communities and economies even more than previous generations.
-But not all 5G networks are created equal; their performance is heavily reliant on the amount of spectrum made available by regulators and governments.
+The integration of the technology into our lives has the potential to impact communities and economies even more than previous generations.
+But not all 5G networks are equal; their performance is heavily reliant on the amount and type of spectrum made available by regulators and governments.

-One part of this puzzle is access to so-called millimetre wave spectrum.
+One important part of this puzzle is access to so-called mmWave spectrum.
 The use of this range in mobile networks is a chance to offer performance levels that haven’t been possible before.
 And it is something only the mobile ecosystem can offer.
-In the process, areas such as fixed broadband, industrial automation, intelligent transport systems and virtual reality can all be taken to new levels.
+In the process, areas such as fixed broadband, industrial automation, health care, intelligent transport systems and virtual reality can all help improve economic prosperity in all parts of the world.

 None of these use cases will reach their full potential without access to mmWaves.

-The availability of millimetre wave spectrum is dependent on what happens at the World Radiocommunication Conference in 2019.
+The availability of mmWave spectrum is dependent on what happens at the World Radiocommunication Conference in 2019.
 Government backing during the whole process is key.
-The GSMA recommends supporting the 26 GHz, 40 GHz and 66-71 GHz for mobile.
+The GSMA recommends supporting the 26 GHz, 40 GHz, 50 GHz and 66 GHz for IMT.

 The mobile industry knows how to maximise the positive socio-economic impact of spectrum resources.
 There are almost 9 billion mobile connections and over 5 billion unique subscribers.
 This has been possible thanks to a fruitful collaboration with governments and regulators.
 The arrival of 5G offers the opportunity to build on this success and usher in something even greater.